dnmfarrell/jp/README.md

     "a"

 #### .keyval
-Pops a string and an object off the stack, pushing the value of the first tuple with a matching key in the object.
+Pops a string and an object off the stack, pushing the value of the first pair with a matching key in the object.

     jp '{"a":1,"b":2}' '"b"' .keyval
     2